cbarkinozer/Spring/Documentation/3_ ReflectionHateoasTransaction.md

 Even the Service layer is non-transactional, Database methods in JPARepository are Transactional.
 When operation is done in Transactional layer, changes gets committed.

-If non-transactional -> tranctional, Else if transactional -> transactional.
+If transactional -> transactional, non-transactional -> tranctional.

+Used in Repository-like services.

 **@Transactional(propagation = Propagation.SUPPORTS)**
 Spring first checks if an active transaction exists.
 If a transaction exists, then the existing transaction will be used.
 If there isn't a transaction, it is executed non-transactional.

-If non-transactional -> non-transactional , Else if transactional -> transactional.
+If transactional -> transactional, non-transactional -> non-transactional.

+Used to imitate the caller's context, if your caller was running in transaction, then you run in too.

 **@Transactional(propagation = Propagation.MANDATORY)**
 if there is an active transaction, then it will be used.
 If there isn't an active transaction, then Spring throws an exception.

-If non-transactional -> exception , Else if transactional -> transactional.
+If transactional -> transactional, if non-transactional -> exception.

+Used to continue the caller's transactional operation, continue to the transaction else throw exception.

 **@Transactional(propagation = Propagation.NEVER)**
 Spring throws an exception if there's an active transaction.

-If non-transactional -> non-transactional , Else if transactional -> exception.
+If  transactional -> exception, non-transactional -> non-transactional.

+Used to be sure that no transaction exists at all, if a transaction reaches throw exception.

 **@Transactional(propagation = Propagation.NOT_SUPPORTED)**
 If a current transaction exists, first Spring suspends it, and then the business logic is executed without a transaction.

-If non-transactional -> non-transactional , Else if transactional -> non-transactional.
+If transactional -> non-transactional, non-transactional -> non-transactional.

+A weaker version of the never.
+If transactional reaches, suspend and continue non-transactional.

 **@Transactional(propagation = Propagation.REQUIRES_NEW)**
 Spring suspends the current transaction if it exists, and then creates a new one.

-If non-transactional -> transactional , Else if transactional -> transactional with new transaction.
+If transactional -> transactional with new transaction, non-transactional -> transactional.

+Used when the code's flow somehow changes and you want to split your logic into multiple transactions.

 **@Transactional(propagation = Propagation.NESTED)**
 For NESTED propagation, Spring checks if a transaction exists, and if so, it marks a save point.